Data Loss Prevention Guide

 That’s where Spirion comes in.
 To protect organizations from widespread data loss or leakage, the Spirion Governance Suite finds structured and unstructured sensitive data of all kinds, including PII and IP, everywhere it exists.
 This step is a vital part of an integrated DLP solution.

 Spirion’s software integrates with most leading DLP programs and adds these essential data loss prevention capabilities:

 - Identifies sensitive data — Searches for all sensitive and confidential information across an entire infrastructure, including images, databases, hosted and on-premise email applications, cloud storage, and network devices.

 - Performs data classification — Delivers classification automatically with a highly accurate data identification engine.

 - Continuously monitors data — Data is continuously being received and created, necessitating a DLP strategy that continuously monitors the enterprise for new instances of sensitive data in real-time.

 - Remediates data — Data remediation allows organizations to reduce their sensitive data footprint by performing data encryption, shredding unneeded information, redacting toxic data, or quarantining files to more secure locations.

-Data loss is a pervasive problem in organizations around the world — including both inside and outside threats.
+Data loss is a pervasive problem in organizations around the world, including both inside and outside threats.
 Deploying a powerful DLP program helps ensure that sensitive data is protected.
-Well-developed DLP strategies are integrated with other leading data protection solutions and can help prevent accidental or intentional data loss incidents or data breaches — and the business-draining results they pose.
+Well-developed DLP strategies are integrated with other leading data protection solutions and can help prevent accidental or intentional data loss incidents or data breaches as well as the business-draining results they pose.